Diaries of Thomas Currie Derrick, 1942-1945 - Part 1

 Little doing

-during morning
+during morning I went to [[?]]

-finding direction on next
+finding direction in scrub

 THURSDAY APRIL 22ND